- Gluten Free Flours for Baking

 We love to use almond flour in baking recipes when we're looking for a light, fluffy texture with neutral flavour, because almond flour has a milder flavour than almond meal, and tends to fluff up nicely when baked.
 It works well in both egg and egg-free baking.

-Why not to try our recipes featuring almond flour?
-Make: gluten-free almond flour cookies & gluten-free chocolate thumbprint cookies & chocolate amaretti cookies & bakery-style chocolate chip muffins & almond flour chocolate muffins & gluten-free oregano paprika crackers.
+WHY NOT TO TRY OUR RECIPES WITH ALMOND FLOUR: Make: gluten-free almond flour cookies & gluten-free chocolate thumbprint cookies & chocolate amaretti cookies & bakery-style chocolate chip muffins & almond flour chocolate muffins & gluten-free oregano paprika crackers.

 Coconut flour is made from dried coconut meat and offers a mild coconut flavour.
 Its light texture is great for baking breads and desserts.
 Note that coconut flour absorbs a lot more water than regular or almond flour so you need to add more liquid in recipes with this flour.
 Coconut flour is good for those with nut allergies.
 It is also good in no-bake sweets.